The Impact Accelerator Unit (IAU)

 References:

-The answer is 17 years, what is the question : understanding time lags in translational research.
+• The answer is 17 years, what is the question: understanding time lags in translational research.
 Morris, Zoë Slote; Wooding, Steven; Grant, Jonathan.

-In: the Journal of the Royal Society of Medicine, Vol. 104, No. 12, 12.2011, p.
+• In: the Journal of the Royal Society of Medicine, Vol. 104, No. 12, 12.2011, p.
 510-520.

-BNSSG Impact Accelerator Unit: a partnership approach
+Bristol, North Somerset and South Gloucestershire Impact Accelerator Unit: a partnership approach

-The BNSSG IAU is a novel approach to accelerating the impact of evidence.
 Firstly, rather than being owned by a single organisation, the IAU is a collaboration between the University of Bristol, UWE Bristol and the NHS.
 Secondly, rather than being located within a university, it is located within the ICB, which is an integral part of the local NHS Integrated Care System.
-Situating the IAU within the NHS enables easier and more effective use of the tacit knowledge, networks and trusted relationships that can be leveraged to get evidence into practice.

 In line with the principle that evidence must meet the needs of the health and care system to be useful, all our activities are in collaboration with the evidence users.
 Whilst we cannot guarantee uptake, the IAU ensures that evidence is reviewed by appropriate ICB colleagues to determine its suitability for implementation.
 Where it is deemed suitable, ICB colleagues then assist with the implementation process.